A BRIEF HISTORY OF MEDICINE

 In 1792 Luigi Galvani discovered that frogs legs twitch if given an electric shock, showing that electricity plays a part in the nervous system.

 During the 18th century superstition declined.
 In 1700 many people believed that scrofula (a form of tubercular infection) could be healed by a monarch's touch.
 (Scrofula was called the kings evil).
 Queen Anne (reigned 1702-1714) was the last British monarch to touch for scrofula.
 Despite the decline of superstition, there were still many quacks in the 18th century.
 Limited medical knowledge meant many people were desperate for a cure.
-One of the most common treatments, for the wealthy, was bathing in or drinking spa water, which they believed could cure all kinds of illness.
+One of the most common treatments, for the wealthy, was bathing in or drinking spa water, which they believed could cure all kinds of illnesses.

 During the 18th century the mentally ill were not regarded as 'truly' human.
 It was thought that they did not have human feelings.
 They were therefore confined in chains.
 People paid to visit asylums and see the insane as if they were animals in a zoo.
 However, in 1793 a doctor called Philippe Pinel argued that the insane should be released and treated humanely.
 As an experiment, he was allowed to release some patients.
 The experiment worked and attitudes to the insane began to change.

 In 1792 a Frenchman named Dominique-Jean Larrey created an ambulance service for wounded men.

 MEDICINE IN THE 19TH CENTURY

 During the 19th century medicine made rapid progress.
 In 1816 a man named Rene Laennec invented the stethoscope.
 At first, he used a tube of paper.
 Later he used a wooden version.
 In 1822 a trapper named Alexis St Martin was shot in the stomach.
 The wound healed leaving a hole in his stomach.
 A doctor named William Beaumont found out how a stomach works by looking through the hole.

 During the 19th century there were several outbreaks of cholera in Britain.
 It struck in 1832, 1848, 1854, and 1866.
 During the 1854 epidemic, John Snow (1813-1858) showed that cholera was transmitted by water.
 However doctors were not certain how.